Why This Kolaveri Di: Bharatiya Janata Party

 Abeer Vajpayee, a journalist turned Bharatiya Janata Party (BJP) worker, wrote, composed and sang a parody of the Kolaveri Di targeting the corruption and gross financial mismanagement under the United Progressive Alliance regime.
 This song called 'Why This Hera Pheri Ji' became an instant hit on YouTube as it featured mimicry of leaders like Manmohan Singh, Sonia Gandhi, Anna Hazare, Mulayam Singh Yadav, Amar Singh and Akshay Kumar.
 All male voices were done by Vajpayee himself and effect of only female voice of Sonia Gandhi was by his wife Ruchi.

 Vishnu Wagh, veteran poet who joined BJP, penned the lyrics which have been fitted in the "Kolaveri di" tune.
 The song has been changed from "Kolaveri di" to "Kamlawari di" to include the party's election symbol lotus.
 The recorded version is meant for 2012 Goa Legislative Assembly election and 2012 Uttar Pradesh Legislative Assembly election.

 Chennai city traffic police

 KravMaga instructor Sree Ram created an outdoor campaign on road rage.

 Sertab Erener

 Turkish pop music singer Sertab Erener covered the song as "Söz" (Promise) for her "Sade" album in 2013, with lyrics written by Nil Karaibrahimgil.
 She released the music video for the song in 2014.

 AGSR Gyas

 The Dutch AGSR Gyas rowing team released a cover version of the song in 2012.

 Özcan Deniz and Sıla

 Turkish arabesque music singer Özcan Deniz and pop music singer Sıla covered the song as "Aç Bir Coca-Cola" for Coca-Cola commercial in 2015.
 The commercial also resembles the scenes from the film 3.

 In popular culture

+The tanglish format of the song was reused in the "Sachin Anthem", a music video composed by Anirudh Ravichander in 2012 featuring Dhanush as a tribute to Sachin Tendulkar.
 The lyric "Kolaveri Di" was reused in the Kannada song "No Problem" from Vajrakaya (2015), which was also sung by Dhanush.
 The Telugu film Darling (2024) has the tagline "Why This Kolaveri".